Butler Elementary School serves 418 students in grades Kindergarten-4.

 Percent Eligible For Free Lunch

-Butler Elementary School's student population of 479 students has stayed relatively flat over five school years.
+Butler Elementary School's student population of 418 students has declined by 13% over five school years.

-The teacher population of 34 teachers has grown by 6% over five school years.
+The teacher population of 27 teachers has declined by 15% over five school years.

 Total Classroom Teachers